 The New Mathura Vrindaban group is an offshoot of Hare Krishna founded in 1968 by Kirtanananda Swami and Hayagriva Swami.

 Under the leadership of Kirtanananda Swami, the group became infamous for a wide range of multi-million dollar racketing schemes, mail fraud, and the illegal sales of copyrighted material.
 Using the money earned from illegal business, Kirtanananda Swami was able to greatly expand New Vrindaban and form communities throughout the Northeast and Midwestern United States.

 Based in Florida, the movement of Kashi Ashram was founded in 1976 by an individual called Ma Jaya Sati Bhagavati who believed that she had received visions first from Jesus Christ and then from several Hindu deities.
 The group promotes actions of compassion and understanding while also encouraging a community-driven lifestyle.

 Many former members of the Kashi movement have criticized the group for brainwashing the members of the cult into believing that Ma Jaya was a God and that they should give themselves and their children, in some cases through informal adoption, to her for training.
 Though Ma Jaya herself died in 2003, the movement continues to this day.

 Founded in 1971 by American Jimmie T. Roberts, The Brethren exists as a radical group that believes that the only way to prepare for the inevitable end of the world is to purify oneself by giving up all modern comforts and conveniences.

 Brethren are expected to make or forage for anything they need and live in groups that ignore most modern social conventions.

-Enjoyed reading about the most utterly insane cults?
+Enjoyed reading about the most utterly insane cults active today in the United States?
 Then check out ten insane human records and the most unusual religious rituals and beliefs!
 Finally, step inside some of the most fascinating hippie communes of the 1970s.